University of Central Florida College of Medicine

-The University of Central Florida College of Medicine is an academic college of the University of Central Florida located in Orlando, Florida, United States.
+The University of Central Florida College of Medicine is the medical school of the University of Central Florida located in Orlando, Florida, United States.
 The Vice President of Health Affairs and dean of the college is Deborah German.

 The college consists of a public medical school and the Burnett School of Biomedical Sciences located on the UCF Health Sciences campus in Lake Nona Medical City.

 The UCF Lake Nona Medical Center opened in early 2021 as the medical school's main teaching hospital.
 In December 2018, UCF acquired the former Sanford Burnham Prebys Institute facility, which currently houses the UCF Lake Nona Cancer Center.

 The UCF College of Medicine supports several residency and fellowship programs across the state of Florida, including programs in emergency medicine, general surgery, internal medicine, neurology, obstetrics and gynecology, and psychiatry.

 History

 In October 2005, a local Orlando investment company, the Tavistock Group, donated $12.5 million and 50 acre of land to UCF to help establish the UCF Medical School at Lake Nona, and issued a challenge to the Orlando community to help the university raise an additional $12.5 million to boost the total amount of raised funds to $25 million.
 This $25 million was eligible for a matching grant from the state; thus giving UCF the needed $50 million to create a new medical college.
 UCF received well over $100 million in donations, state-matching funds, and land value for the medical college's establishment.

 On March 23, 2006, the Florida Board of Governors voted 15–1 in support of UCF's proposal to build a medical college.
 The College of Medicine would consist of a new UCF medical campus that was constructed at Lake Nona; located on the eastern edge of Orlando near the Orlando International Airport.
 Upon completion of the first phase, the base of the College of Medicine included a 113000 sqft building for the Burnett School of Biomedical Sciences, and a 130000 sqft College of Medicine instructional building and health sciences library.

 The new College of Medicine offered an unprecedented full scholarship package to every member of its charter class; 41 students entering in fall 2009.
 The scholarship, financed by various donors, amounted to $40,000 per year, half going to tuition (out-of-state fees being waived) and the other half for living expenses.
 Dean German spearheaded the effort to secure these scholarships, having herself received a similar scholarship at Harvard Medical School.
 The new school received over 4,300 applications, including at least one with a perfect MCAT score, making it the most selective medical school in the United States at that time.

 The UCF College of Medicine announced February 11, 2013, that it had received full accreditation from the LCME.
 On May 17, 2013, 36 students in the College of Medicine Charter Class graduated with their medical degrees.